jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 For the next part, you’ll need to create a Stripe account if you don’t already have one.
 I won’t walk you through the process, as Stripe makes everything pretty straightforward.

 ### Subscription Plan
 Once you have an account, we'll create your new subscription plan.
-To do that, head to _Subscriptions > Plans_ in the sidebar, and then click _“Create your first plan”_.
+To do that, head to `Subscriptions >> Plans` in the sidebar, and click _"Create your first plan"_.

 Here you’ll input the details of your membership plan.
 You can call it whatever you like, but you’ll need to use the ID later when we configure Charge.